International Affairs and Environmental Studies, BA

 Related Research Centers

-Her favorite class, Revolution, Civil War, and Insurrection taught by Professor Risa Kitagawa invited students to question the motives behind acts of violence against governments.
+Sunita took Revolution, Civil War, and Insurrection, taught by Professor Risa Kitagawa.
+The course invited students to question the motives behind acts of violence against governments.

-Her first co-op was at the Institute for Economics and Peace in Sydney, Australia where she analyzed data on the corruption of police forces in Mexico.
+Sunita worked at the Institute for Economics and Peace in Sydney, Australia, where she analyzed data on the corruption of police forces in Mexico.

-Sunita is a member of the International Relations Council and has traveled abroad with the club to compete in Model Arab League, Model NATO, and Model UN conferences.
+Sunita was a member of the International Relations Council and traveled abroad with the club to compete in Model Arab League, Model NATO, and Model UN conferences.

 “My time abroad allowed me to learn from unique cultures and meet new people who view the world in completely different ways than I do, and it has impacted me profoundly.
-I feel incredibly lucky that Northeastern offers us these opportunities to push ourselves out of the norm and engage with the global community while we are abroad.
-As I look towards graduation, I’m excited to see where the future will take me, but also excited to follow the paths of the extraordinary people I have met along the way.”
+I feel incredibly lucky that Northeastern offers us these opportunities to push ourselves out of the norm and engage with the global community.”

 More Student Paths